 Pro Tip: Don’t stop to see these animals first thing in the morning.
 Use this time to ride the popular rides that will get long lines later in the day.
 Take time to see these animals on your way out of the park.

 The Oasis pathways will lead you to the Discovery Island.
-The centerpiece of Discovery Island (and the entire park) is the Tree of Life.
+The centerpiece of Discovery Island (and the icon of park) is the Tree of Life.
 It sits in the middle of Discovery Island.
-All around the tree, there are more hidden paths.
+All around the tree, you will find more hidden paths.

 These paths around the Tree of Life will allow you to get up close to the tree itself so you can admire all of the animals carved into its trunk, roots, and branches.
 Additionally, along these paths, you will find more animals on exhibit.

 So, keep your eyes open and take some time to explore!

 Among the animals that call Discovery Island home are a red kangaroo, macaws, flamingos, cotton-top tamarins, Asian small-clawed otters, and collared lemurs.